More than 300 wildfires burn across British Columbia; more blazes in Washington, Oregon and California

-With 300 fires burning in British Columbia, 24 in California, 14 in Idaho, 13 in Oregon, and four in Washington, it’s safe to say wildfire season is here.
+With another stretch of extreme heat, one of the worst droughts in recent history, 300 fires burning in British Columbia, 24 in California, 14 in Idaho, 13 in Oregon, and four in Washington, it’s safe to say wildfire season is here.

-In Washington, the Batterman Road and Burbank fires are each larger than 10,000 acres.
+In Washington, the Batterman Road fire near Wenatchee has burned more than 14,000 acres and 12,000 acres have been consumed by the Burbank fire near Yakima, which is 20% contained.

 In Canada, 77 of the blazes started over the weekend.
-BC’s Premier John Horgan says he will lobby Prime Minister Justin Trudeau to use Canada’s military to help clear fire danger zones to prevent future wildfires.
+British Columbia’s Premier John Horgan says he will lobby Prime Minister Justin Trudeau to use Canada’s military to help clear fire danger zones to prevent future wildfires.

-As of Sunday, fire crews in Canada were keeping a close watch on 25 fires that could potentially pose a threat to public safety, fire information officer Taylor Colman told CBC.
+As of Sunday, fire crews in Canada were keeping a close watch on 25 fires that could potentially pose a threat to public safety, fire information officer Taylor Colman told CBC News.

 In Oregon, sheriff’s deputies may start arresting people who refuse to heed evacuation orders issued because of a large, growing wildfire that threatens two small towns, according to The Oregonian/OregonLive.